-We recommend backing up your Rigs, presets, Performances, and settings on a regular basis.
+We recommend backing up your Rigs, presets, Performances, and global settings on a regular basis.
+This can only be done via USB-stick and not via Rig Manager!
 To do so, please plug the prepared USB stick into your PROFILER, switch into Browse or Performance Mode, hit soft button labeled "USB Stick" and chose the "Backup/Restore" option.
 The backup archive will contain all your Rigs, Performances, module and section presets, MIDI assignments, Snapshots, and global settings.
 If an older backup is already present on your USB stick, it will not be deleted.
 Each backup archive is given a unique name.
 To backup, select the soft button labeled "Backup" and wait until you're notified that the backup has been completed.
 This procedure can take several minutes.
 Never remove the USB stick until you're prompted to do so.
 All successful backups can be found inside a folder called "Backups" on your USB stick.